-Note 4 - Restatement of March 31, 2003 Financial Statements
+Note 4 - Restatement of June 30, 2003 Financial Statements

-In connection with the annual audit of the Company's 2003 financial statements, the Company identified errors in amounts previously reported in its financial statements for the three months ended March 31, 2003.
-The restatements related to overstatements due to irregularities in revenue recorded by the Company's Canadian operations in the amount of \$272,000 for the three months ended March 31, 2003.
+In connection with the annual audit of the Company's 2003 financial statements, the Company identified errors in amounts previously reported in its financial statements for the three months and six months ended June 30, 2003.
+The restatements related to overstatements due to irregularities in revenues recorded by the Company's Canadian operations in the amount of \$1.0 million and \$1.3 million for the three months and six months ended June 30, 2003.
+In addition, the quarterly information was restated for previously recognized revenues related primarily to work performed on undocumented or unapproved change orders and other matters which are being disputed by the Company's clients in the amount of \$300,000 for the three months and six months ended June 30, 2003.